example42/Example42-tutorials/slides/PuppetTutorial/18_Hiera.md

 # Introduction to Hiera

-Hiera is a **key/value lookup tool** where variables used by all Puppet's nodes can be placed and evaluated differently according to a custom hierarchy using many different backends.
+Hiera is the **key/value lookup tool** of reference where to store Puppet user data.

+It provides an highly customizable way to lookup for parameters values based on a custom hierarchy using many different backends for data storage.

 It provides a command line tool ```hiera``` that you can use to interrogate direclty the Hiera data and functions to be used inside Puppet manifests: ```hiera()``` , ```hiera_array()``` , ```hiera_hash()``` , ```hiera_include()```